Seoul off the beaten path: 10 places to skip the crowds

 Mullae Art Village

-Another hidden gem tucked away from the curious eye of normal tourists.
+Another hidden gem tucked away from the curious eye of regular tourists.
 A place where old and new collide.

-Of course, there can’t be any popular place in Seoul without trendy cafes, and you will find them around this area as well.
+Of course, a popular place in Seoul would not be complete without trendy cafes, and you will also find them around this area.

 How to get there

-From Seoul Station head over to Hongik University, and from there take the green line to Mullae Station.
+Head to Hongik University from Seoul Station and take the green line to Mullae Station.
 The ride takes roughly 25 minutes and requires one change.

 Other useful Travel Resources